patternfly/patternfly-elements/elements/pfe-navigation/documentation/upgrading-from-old-pfe-navigation.md

 It's recommended to move the search form the it's `pfe-navigation-item` tag.
 The search form (e.g. the element that has `slot='pane'` from `pfe-navigation-item[slot="search"]`) should be a direct child of `pfe-navigation` and have `slot="search"` instead of `pane`.

+At mobile the nav will move the search to the top of the mobile dropdown, at desktop it will have it's own dropdown in the 'secondary links' area.

 ### Language

 This no longer has a special slot, by default the new nav will treat it as a "secondary link" and it will show up in the DOM order it is in compared to other elements that go in that slot.